Angelmaneuver/sketchpad-modified/readme.txt

 == Changelog ==

+= V3.0.0 - XX.XX.YYYY =
+* Update : Update from classic theme to block theme.

-= V2.1.0 =
+= V2.1.0 - 29.01.2022 =
-Release date of Sketchpad - modified.
+Release date of Sketchpad modified.

 = V2.0 - 25.08.2016 =
 * Update : All functionality for WordPress 4.6 was updated.